midnightfreddie/nbt2json/readme.md

 This repo is both a Go module and a command line utility.
 To build the utility:

-- Ensure Go v1.16 or later is inatalled and configured (GOPATH is set)
+- Ensure Go v1.16 or later is installed and configured (GOPATH is set)
 - `cd` into repo root folder
-- `go build ./cmd/nbt2json` will put the executable in the current directory
+- `go build ./cmd/nbt2json` will put the executable in the current directory. **Important:** include the `./` at the beginning or else it will throw "package cmd/nbt2json is not in GOROOT".
+(I do that.
+Every.
+Time.)

 ## JSON format notes